Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Caveats Limitations

-Third, our AGB star-only SFHs have no systematic uncertainties. \citet{dolphin12} presents a means to estimate uncertainties on SFHs measured from resolved star CMDs that are designed to capture variations in the SFHs due to choice in stellar models.
+Third, we did not calculate systematic uncertainties for our AGB star SFHs, due to the lack of multiple available AGB stellar models. \citet{dolphin12} presents a means to estimate uncertainties on SFHs measured from resolved star CMDs that are designed to capture variations in the SFHs due to choice in stellar models.
 The method for computing these systematics relies on being able to measure SFHs on test datasets using different stellar models.
-Because \texttt{COLIBRI} uniquely provide suitable AGB star models, it is not possible to compute analogous systematic uncertainties for our AGB star-only SFHs.
+Because \texttt{COLIBRI} uniquely provide suitable AGB star models, it is not possible to compute analogous systematic uncertainties for our AGB star SFHs.
 Even within the \texttt{COLIBRI} models, specific choices are made that can affect the age characteristics of the AGB stars.
 For example, our basis models for this analysis were generated with a Reimers mass loss value of $\eta = 0.2$ for RGB stars.
 Large changes to this value can affect the evolution of AGB stars.
 For example, a much higher mass-loss rate on the RGB does not produce AGB stars at the oldest ages.
 It is not clear that such large mass-loss rates on the RGB are supported by data, but we nevertheless note this possibility.
 This type of choice is not unique to AGB star models.
 For example, the modeling of metal-diffusion in lower-mass stars can affect the lifetimes of MSTO stars, which can lead to systematically younger or older ages \citep[e.g.,][]{Hidalgo2018}.

-Finally, we note that only NIR data is suitable for AGB star-only SFHs.
-In the optical, there is too much overlap between the RGB and AGB to provide robust SFHs.
-In limited exploration, this appears to be true even for a single optical (e.g., F814W or F090W) and NIR band.
+Finally, we note that only NIR data are suitable for AGB star SFHs.
+In the optical, there is too much overlap between the RGB and AGB to provide robust SFHs (e.g., see Figure \ref{fig:cmd}).
 We have not conducted an exhaustive exploration of all possible filter combinations, but our findings thus far strongly suggest this approach is optimal with two NIR filters.
 Age sensitivity is improved when both sides of the typical AGB SED peak are comfortably sampled (e.g., one band at $<1.5\mu$m and another at $>2\mu$m).
+We also note that unfortunately the HST WFC3/IR F110W$-$F160W color cannot be used for determining AGB star SFHs; SSPs simulated from the COLIBRI stellar models by \cite{dalcanton12a} indicated that separating carbon-rich and oxygen-rich AGB stars with F110W$-$F160W colors is difficult because they occupy the same CMD space in that filter combination.